uranusjr/snafu/README.rst

     pipenv run -- python installers\build.py

 You can only build installers of your host’s architecture.
-Cross compilation is certainly possible (the only slightly tricky part is Rust compilation), but I just haven’t found the need to set it up.
+Cross compilation is certainly possible, but I haven’t found the need to set it up.

 After the command finishes you should get an EXE in the ``installers`` directory.
 There are some other options available in ``build.py`` you can